 "No kidding," Winter said, taking the opportunity of Wedge making a target of himself to quickly study their opposition.
 She had to duck back, though, when a hand and blaster poked over the top of the opposite table, hoping for a lucky shot.
 She answered back with a shot of her own, which scored into the tabletop, leaving a burning crater.

-"You know, I'm not sure what will get me killed faster," Wedge grunted, ducking a little further to avoid increased fire.
-"A blaster bolt, or telling Tycho that you kissed me."
+"You know, I'm not sure what will get me killed faster," Wedge grunted, ducking a little further to avoid the increased fire.
+"A blaster bolt or telling Tycho that you kissed me."

 "You tell Tycho," she replied, shooting twice blindly over the top of the table, "and I'll tell him that you kissed me back."

 Despite the danger of the situation, Wedge felt himself blush.
-"I'd say I didn't know it was you, but I'm pretty sure that isn't a valid excuse, as far as Tycho's concerned."
+"I'd say I didn't know it was you, but I'm pretty sure that won't be a valid excuse as far as Tycho's concerned."

 "Got that right, flyboy."

 Wedge grinned, stooping further still as a quick flurry of shots melted into the table.
-"You know, I'm not sure what would make me lose more sleep at night--knowing that you or Tycho were gunning for me," Wedge said, glancing around the cantina, calculating distances and odds of reaching another table without being shot.
+"I don't know what would make me lose more sleep at night-knowing that you or Tycho was gunning for me," Wedge said, glancing around the cantina, calculating distances and odds of reaching another table without being shot.
 "Give me some covering fire.
 I'm gonna try and work my way to the side, see if we can't force them to move if I'm shooting at them from an angle."